 Brand Mission

-The brand mission describes the overarching purpose—or fundamental goal—a brand pursues.
-It defines why the brand exists and what it wants to achieve.
+The brand mission describes the overarching purpose—or fundamental goal—a brand tries to achieve.

 Brand Name

-A good brand name should be concise and easy to remember to enable strong brand recognition and association.
+A good brand name should be succinct and easy to remember, enabling strong brand recognition and association.

 Brand Parity